if Rick had an artsy bent … powerful.” – The San Francisco Chronicle

 12.2 Lafayette Library Distinguished Speakers Series, 7 pm PST.

-12.7 Kepler’s, 6 pm PST (virtual, but they will have originally signed copies)
+12.7 Kepler’s, 6 pm PST, with my dear friend Julia Flynn Siler! (virtual, but they will have originally signed copies)

 12.8 Warwick’s, La Jolla, CA, 4 pm PST (virtual)

 12.14 Meriden Library, Meriden, CT, 7:00 pm.
-EST (Virtual); I’ll be discussing both The Last Train to London and The Postmistress of Paris at this event!
+EST (Virtual); I’ll be discussing both The Last Train to London and The Postmistress of Paris at this event, which is made possible by their library friends association support the Temple B’Nai Abraham World War II Holocaust and Genocide Collection.
+The event is co-sponsored by Adath Israel, Voices of Hope and the Bloomfield Public Library.

 12.15 Mandel JCC Book Festival, Palm Beach Gardens, FL, 7 pm EST. (Virtual)

-1.11 “Between the Lines” with The Postmistress of Paris, hosted by the San Mateo County Libraries.
+1.11 “Between the Lines” with The Postmistress of Paris, hosted by the San Mateo County, California Libraries.
+(Virtual)

 3.8 Levis JCC Sandler Center, Boca Raton FL, 3 pm EST